metamorph/cljs-example/README.md

 Compojure and Cljs from a sample @ http://rockyj.in/2015/11/01/clojurescript_compojure.html

+`lein cljsbuild once` to compile CLJS to Javascript

 `lein ring server-headless` to start the server.
 `lein figwheel` to hotload JS-code.

 ## Usage